ScottSanford/cloud-resume/README.md

 1. API Gateway

     The entry point into the REST API.
-There are 2 different environment endpoints used in this project: [testapi.scottsanford.io](http://testapi.scottsanford.io) & api.scottsanford.io (*test* and *production* respectively).
+There are 2 different environment endpoints used in this project: testapi.scottsanford.io & api.scottsanford.io (*test* and *production* respectively).

 2. Lambda

-    I decided to use TypeScript to built out my function.
+    I decided to use TypeScript to built out my lambda function.
 Using AWS SAM, I was able to transpile my function code into JavaScript in order for my function to run in a NodeJS Lambda environment.
 Here were some additional considerations I made:

     - Using the JavaScript AWS-SDK V3.
 Version 3 is a modular approach to V2 while also including TypeScript support.
     - Separation of concerns.
 Each file should include a singular purpose.
 This also helped out when writing unit tests.